Arithmetic Moduli and Lifting of Enriques Surfaces: Introduction

 that is birational onto its image.
 The image $\varphi(\widetilde{X})$ is a complete intersection of three quadrics. \end{Theoremx}

-The exceptional locus of $\varphi$ is, in a certain sense, a union of $\sf ADE$-curves, see Theorem \ref{three quadrics}.
-Next, $\pi$ is a torsor under a finite flat group scheme $G$ of length $2$.
-We describe the linear $G$-action on $\PP^5$ induced by $\varphi$, and equations of the $G$-invariant quadrics cutting out $\varphi(\widetilde{X})$ in Proposition \ref{three quadrics 2a}.
-As a byproduct, we obtain
+The exceptional locus of $\varphi$ is, in a certain sense, a union of $ADE$-curves, see Theorem \ref{three quadrics} for a precise statement.
+Next, $\pi$ is a torsor under the finite flat group scheme $G:=\Pic^\tau(X)^D$, which is of length $2$ (we refer to Section \ref{sec:generalities} for definition).
+We describe the linear $G$-action on $\PP^5$ induced by $\varphi$, as well as the equations of the $G$-invariant quadrics cutting out $\varphi(\widetilde{X})$ in Proposition \ref{three quadrics explicit}.
+As a consequence of this structure result, we conclude the following (see also Remark \ref{reid bombieri mumford}):

 \begin{Corollaryx} All Enriques surfaces in arbitrary characteristic arise via the Bombieri--Mumford--Reid construction in \cite[\S3]{bm3}. \end{Corollaryx}